Consequences of Not Having a Partnership Agreement

 Legal Documents & ContractsPartnership Firm Registration

-Partnership registration become a common business structure for small and medium enterprises in India as this formation is very simple.
+Partnership registration has become a common business structure for small and medium enterprises in India, as it is very simple.
 However, few partners pay much attention to writing a legal partnership agreement.
-A partnership agreement is a contract stipulating the rights and duties, and in particular, the duties of the parties involved in partnership business.
+A partnership agreement is a contract that stipulates the rights and duties, in particular the duties, of the parties involved in a partnership business.
+Many partnerships in India start informally without a written agreement, assuming mutual trust is enough.
+However, the absence of a partnership agreement can lead to legal disputes, financial losses, and operational uncertainty.

 Introduction